Amiga Technical Resource

 A: Does the card in fact work at all?
 Test it in an A4000 or known good machine.

-Make sure the two motherboard "clock source" jumpers are set correctly for your particular CPU board.
+Make sure the two main board "clock source" jumpers are set correctly for your particular CPU board.

-Check if the the card require OS 3.1 in ROM to operate.
+Check if the card requires OS 3.1 in ROM to operate.

 Remove the CPU board, all expansions and drives.
 Set both clock source jumpers to "INT".
 Make sure the A3000 powers up into the "insert disk" pre-boot screen.